4.4 Pro Forma Adjustments

 should be recognized in the pro forma financial information, including

-that adjustments reflecting the debt financing generally should be based
+reflecting the debt financing “generally should be based on either the

-on either the current interest rate or the interest rate to which the
+current interest rate or the interest rate for which the registrant has

-registrant has committed.
-The registrant should perform and disclose a
+a commitment.”
+The registrant should perform and disclose a sensitivity

-sensitivity analysis on the basis of an eighth of a percent increase or
+analysis on the basis of an eighth of a percent increase or decrease if

-decrease if the actual interest rate used in the pro forma financial
+the actual interest rate used in the pro forma financial information

 Similarly, a registrant may refinance existing credit